-Made with only 5 ingredients – raw cashews, pumpkin puree and pumpkin pie spices, these healthy and easy No Bake Pumpkin Spice Energy Balls are the best fat bomb recipe this Fall.
-They are gooey, soft and chewy.
-This pumpkin recipe is also Vegan, Keto, Paleo, and refined sugar free.
+Made with only 5 ingredients, these healthy and easy No Bake Pumpkin Spice Energy Balls are the best recipe this Fall.
+They are gooey, soft, and chewy.
+This pumpkin recipe is also Vegan, Keto, Paleo, and refined sugar-free.

-These energy balls taste like pumpkin cheesecake paired pumpkin spice latte all in one bite.
+These energy balls taste like pumpkin cheesecake paired with a pumpkin spice latte all in one bite.

 That’s right, if you are waiting impatiently for Starbucks to come out with its pumpkin spice latte (I mean, come on), this pumpkin spice energy ball recipe could hold you over for a little longer.